nshiffer/rootworksample/README.md

 Example: python main.py ./test_cases/given_test.txt

-If you do not specify a test file, the default test file will be used.
+If you do not specify a test file, the default test file may be used.

 ## Assumptions